Vasita27/image-describer/README.md

 - **Cross-Platform**: Works on desktop and mobile devices
 - **GPU Acceleration**: Automatically uses CUDA if available for faster processing

-## 🚀 Demo

-Upload any image and get an AI-generated description in seconds!

 ## 🛠️ Tech Stack

 ### Frontend
 - **React** - UI framework
 - **Modern CSS** - Custom styling with gradients and animations
-- **Responsive Design** - Works on all screen sizes

 ### Backend
 - **Flask** - Python web framework